The Night of Champions

 Speedworks Motorsport enjoyed its moment in the sun, as Team Principal Christian Dick and driver Tom Ingram took to the stage to pick up a clean sweep of Independents’ honours with the Teams’ and Drivers’ titles respectively.

-BMW Group UK and Ireland Managing Director Graham Grieve congratulated all involved at West Surrey Racing on a stunning season’s achievements – with the Bavarian marque’s involvement as a Manufacturer for 2017, the outfit once again sealed the Manufacturers’ crown.
+BMW Group UK and Ireland Managing Director Graeme Grieve congratulated all involved at West Surrey Racing on a stunning season’s achievements – with the Bavarian marque’s involvement as a Manufacturer for 2017, the outfit once again sealed the Manufacturers’ crown.
 Legendary BTCC team boss Dick Bennetts then took to the stage as Team BMW was presented with its Teams’ Trophy.

 Adrian Flux Subaru Racing’s Dan Millard won the BTCC Engineer of the Year award for his work on Ash Sutton’s title winning Subaru Levorg.